cybergeekgyan/Twitteratis-Opinion-on-KL-Rahul-Sentiment-Analysis/README.md

 - [Sentiment Visualization](): Finally, We can visualize the sentiment of the tweets using *histograms*, *heatmaps*, *graphs*, *charts*, *scatterplots* or *word clouds*.

 - [Report Generation]() : This component is responsible for generating a report that summarizes our findings and insights from the sentiment analysis.
 The report should include the `sentiment distribution`, `most common words` or `phrases` used in `positive` and `negative tweets`, and other relevant insights.
 The report will be generated in a PDF or HTML format.
+We can use libraries such as `ReportLab` or `Jupyter Notebook` to generate the report in PDF or HTML format.

 - [User Interface Module](): This module is responsible for providing a user interface for the system.
 It will provide a web-based or desktop-based interface to allow the user to interact with the system.
 The user interface will allow the user to select the time frame, hashtags, and keywords for data collection, and visualize the sentiment analysis results.